irismessage/data-essay/notes.md

 think about whether the  customer base is aging

+- logistic regression of loan default
+    - done
+    - do writeup
 - identify good customer and give them a free holiday or vodaphone or whatever banks do
+    - ?
+    - find average time staying with bank for population
+    - find average time for diff. credit cards users
+    - apply z-equation
 - make bar chart from standard vernacular generations of millennial, boomer, gen x balance, transaction count, loans etc.
+    - assign each client row generation column
+    - groupby aggregate functions on them
-- consider proportion of customers recruited from each region
+- consider proportion of customers recruited from each region in a similar way to generations
 - linear regreggion of num. entrepreneurs to num. loans, unemployement?

 think about more data analysis not just useful modelling